garfix/nli-go/doc/remarks.md

  Second order predicates like numberOf() and max() act on result sets.

+ ====

+ When I started programming this I came across the problem that for some questions you have multiple answers.
+Can we handle these?

+ Who were Mary's children?

+    answer: name(C, N)

 ## 2017-02-02

 There are several reasons why quantifier-constructs (exists, numberOf) should not be added to the lexicon: